martinthomson/wpack-content/draft-thomson-wpack-content-origin.md

 might indicate that the attempt failed.
 Failure to transfer state is expected when the user agent is offline.
 After failing to contact the target origin, a transfer can be attempted at a later time.
-This causes navigation to fail and the user agent MAY display a URL from the content-based origin (TODO: this requires that we define a means of identification for content inside bundles).
+This causes navigation to fail and the user agent MAY display a URL from the content-based origin.

+\[\[TODO: Again, this requires that we define a means of identification for content inside bundles.]]

-A valid, final HTTP response that indicates anything other than a server error (that is, 5xx status codes) without including the hash pre-image in the response MUST be treated as a failed migration.
+A valid, final HTTP response that indicates anything other than a server error (that is, 5xx status codes) or lack of authority (the 421 status code
+{{!HTTP2=RFC7540}}) without including the hash pre-image in the response MUST be treated as a failed migration.
 After a failed migration, information about the target origin SHOULD be removed from interfaces related to the content-based origin, except for diagnostic purposes.
-The content-based origin can continue to exist but further attempts to transfer state MUST immediately fail.
+The content-based origin MAY continue to exist but further attempts to transfer state MUST immediately fail.

 After a valid HTTP response, the user agent navigates to the transfer target URL